2lab-ai/layer9/PRODUCTION_READY_SUMMARY.md

-# WARP Production Ready Summary
+# Layer9 Production Ready Summary

-## 🚀 WARP is Now Production-Ready!
+## 🚀 Layer9 is Now Production-Ready!

-WARP (Web Architecture Rust Platform) has been fully enhanced with all critical production features.
+Layer9 (Web Architecture Rust Platform) has been fully enhanced with all critical production features.
 It now provides a complete alternative to Next.js with proper hierarchical abstraction (L9-L1) while maintaining or exceeding Next.js performance.

 ## ✅ All Production Features Implemented